ibexa/documentation-user/docs/content_management/work_with_forms.md

 2\.
 In a slide-out pane, make initial choices in the following fields, and click **Create**:

-- **Select a language** - from a drop-down list, select the base language for the Content item.
+- **Select a language** - from a drop-down list, select the base language for the content item.
 - **Select a content type** - use this field to narrow down the list of content type choices displayed below.
 Then select **Form**, and click the **Create** button.

 ![Select form](img/select_form.png)